 HP01 vs HP02 vs HP04 vs HP06 Comparison (With Commentary)

 Comparing Pure Hot Cool units, you can immediately notice the difference between HP01, HP02 and HP04, HP06 models.

 HP01 and HP02 are smaller desk units; both can produce 425 CFM maximum airflow.
 In comparison, HP04 and the new HP06 units are bigger floor units; HP04 can produce 658 CFM maximum airflow (almost 50% more than HP01, HP02).

 That ‘Media’ is HP04 Dyson air purifier is quite relevant.
 In short, Media filters 04 and 06 models use have incorporated activated carbon filters.
-HEPA filter captures solid particles, activated carbon adsorbs gaseous air pollutants such as cigarette smell, kitchen odors, and so on:
+HEPA filter captures solid particles, and activated carbon adsorbs gaseous air pollutants such as cigarette smell, kitchen odors, and so on:

 Another difference between Pure Hot Cool air purifiers is the way of how you can control them.
 The most basic way is to use the remote control – the HP01 is the only model that uses only that.
 Other models – HP02, HP04, HP06 – use the easy-to-use Dyson Link app.